All Products

 Core mechanism

 Fully automated.
-The private key never leaves the instance and communicates with the hardware trusted module through a PKCS#11 interface, which ensures high security.
+The private key remains within the instance and communicates with the hardware trusted module through the PKCS#11 interface for high security.

 Semi-automated.
-Uploads the certificate file to a specified path on the server to overwrite the old file.
+A new certificate file is uploaded to a specified server path, overwriting the old one.

 Supported servers

-Supports only specific trusted Elastic Compute Service (ECS) instances (7th/8th generation x86 architecture).
+Supports only specific ECS trusted instances (7th/8th generation x86 architecture).
 Simple Application Server is not supported.

-Supports all ECS and Simple Application Server instances.
+Supports all ECS instances and Simple Application Server instances.

 Supported operating systems